cstrnt/docs/Autocomplete/generators.md

 # Trigger

+Defines a trigger that determines when to regenerate suggestions for this argument by re-running the generators.

+By default, Fig runs the generators for an argument once when the user is about to enter the argument.
+Afterwards, as the user continues typing, suggestions are filtered from the original list of generated suggestions.

-Trigger when we should recall the generators for this argument.
+Trigger is used when we need the generators to regenerate all the unfiltered, base level suggestions.

-e.g. when you use "cd" in Fig, we set a trigger for "/"

-- can be a string:
+**Types**

+- String
-  - e.g. if trigger: "/", re-run the generators every time the last index of "/" is different between the previous input and the current input
+  - e.g. if Trigger: "/", re-run the generators every time the last index of "/" is different between the previous input and the current input
+- Function
-- can be a function
+  - Write a function to define custom logic for when a Trigger should fire.

 ```bash
 fn(currentString: str, previousString: str): bool { }